Voyz/databay/docs/source/extending/extending_base_planner.rst

 Exceptions
 ----------

 When implementing your planner you should consider that links may raise exceptions when executing.
 Your planner should anticipate this and allow handling the exceptions appropriately to ensure continuous execution.
-Both :any:`APSPlanner` and :any:`SchedulePlanner` allow catching exceptions when :code:`catch_exceptions=True` is passed on construction, otherwise they will log the exception and shutdown.
+Both :any:`ApsPlanner` and :any:`SchedulePlanner` allow catching exceptions when :code:`catch_exceptions=True` is passed on construction, otherwise they will log the exception and shutdown.
 See :ref:`Exception handling <exception_handling>` for more.

 Running property
 ----------------